rubuscode/Metro-Exodus-Save-FIX/README.md

 ```sh
 cargo build
 ```
-✅ After entering this command, an executable (EXE) file should appear in the 'target' folder, ready to run.
+✅ After entering this command, an executable (EXE) file should appear in the 'target/debug' folder, ready to run.

 <h2>🎃 Author note:</h2>
 ➜ This program has been entirely developed by me, although it was inspired by the following project: <a href="https://github.com/JayW24/MetroExodus_SaveFix">CLICK</a><br>